Why I Shoot Film

 as a film + digital wedding photographer

-2023 was the year when I finally went back to shooting film—twenty years after I’d shot what I thought was my last roll of film and “upgraded” to my first digital camera, and ten years after I started my photography business.
+2023 was the year when I finally went back to shooting film—twenty years after I’d shot what I thought was my last roll of film and “upgraded” to a digital camera, and ten years after I started my photography business.

 And I’m guessing that your reasons for loving film photos look a lot like my reasons for shooting them.